-Whether you are looking for a dermatologist resume sample, or just a doctor CV sample, you are on the right place now.
-In the following article, you will find a template that you can download and edit according to your skills and experience.
-Bellow the sample, you can read some advice for your Dermatologist job interview.
+Whether you are looking for a dermatologist resume sample, or just a doctor resume example, you are on the right place now.
+In the following article, you will find a template along with suggestions for what you can write in the skills, objective and work experience sections.
+Bellow the sample, you can read some advice for a Dermatologist job interview.

 Dermatologist Resume Sample